This Week (2003 TV programme): Recurring jokes

 In keeping with its comic style, This Week had several recurring jokes and nicknames.
 These included assertions that the show's viewers watched the show drinking Blue Nun, David Cameron watched the show in bed wearing his pyjamas, and that the cast regularly went to a nightclub after filming was completed, either Annabel's in Berkeley Square or Lou Lou's in Mayfair (with Charles Clarke providing a minicab service to the guests, even when he was not appearing on the show).
 It was also frequently said that the show had a budget of almost zero, and had few or no regular viewers.
 While giving out the Twitter and Facebook handles for the show (in the process, creatively mangling the names of the social media sites), Neil also insisted that no comments posted by viewers would be read.
 In addition, every episode began with the words "Evenin' all" and ended with "That's your lot for this week" followed by "Nighty-night; don't let the [topical event or person] bite".
 The middle section was introduced with "Now, it's late; [topical event]-late."
 Following Diane Abbott's departure from the show, Neil would joke that her leadership bid and later appointment as Shadow Minister for Public Health were part of her "insatiable lust for power".
-On the rare occasions that she subsequently made an appearance on the show, Neil introduced her by saying "And back by absolutely no public demand whatsoever...".
+Whenever she subsequently made an appearance on the show, Neil introduced her by saying "And back by absolutely no public demand whatsoever...".
 In weeks where the Speaker of the House of Commons, John Bercow (or his spouse), had featured in the news, the end credits were frequently shown over a scene of the diminutive Speaker being ceremonially escorted into the House of Commons to the music and lyrics of Jimmy Dean's "Big Bad John".